Helping Neighborhoods Prepare

 How to Start

 - Contact Patrick Knouff with the City of Olympia Fire Department: Emergency Management Division at 360.709.2701 or firstname.lastname@example.org to schedule a 30-45 minute meeting.
-In that meeting you will preview the MYN videos and have an opportunity to ask questions.
-You can also view the videos at your convenience here.
+In that meeting you will preview the Map Your Neighborhood videos and have an opportunity to ask questions.

 - Schedule a neighborhood meeting to go through the videos and materials.
 Patrick will provide the MYN materials for your neighborhood meeting upon request.
 The meeting will take approximately 2-3 hours.